USS Kidd (DD-661): Korean War

 When North Korea attacked South Korea, the United States called up a portion of its reserve fleet.
 Kidd was a part of that call and was recommissioned on 28 March 1951.
-The destroyer sailed to the Western Pacific on 18 June; and arrived at Yokosuka, Japan, on 15 July.
+The destroyer sailed to the Western Pacific on 18 June and arrived at Yokosuka, Japan, on 15 July.
 She joined Task Force 77 and patrolled off the Korean coast until 21 September, when she sailed for the East Coast of Korea.
-From 21 October to 22 January 1952, Kidd bombarded targets of opportunity from Wan-Do Island to below Koesong.
+From 21 October to 22 January 1952, Kidd bombarded targets of opportunity from Wan-Do Island to south of Koesong.
 She then sailed with Destroyer Division 152 to San Diego, arriving on 6 February 1952.

-Kidd again got underway for Korea on 8 September 1952; joined the screen of a hunter-killer group near Kojo; and, in November, was back on bombardment missions off North Korea.
+Kidd again got underway for Korea on 8 September 1952, joined the screen of a hunter-killer group near Kojo, and in November was back on bombardment missions off North Korea.
 Shortly after that, truce talks began.
 Kidd continued to patrol the Korean coast during negotiations.
 She departed the Far East on 3 March 1953 via Midway and Pearl Harbor and arrived in San Diego for overhaul on 20 March.
-Once the overhaul was completed, Kidd proceeded to Long Beach, California on 20 April 1953.
-The next day, the Swedish freighter Hainan collided with Kidd in Long Beach harbor requiring repairs that lasted until 11 May 1953.
+Once the overhaul was completed, Kidd proceeded to Long Beach, California, on 20 April 1953.
+The next day, the Swedish freighter Hainan collided with Kidd in Long Beach Harbor, requiring repairs that lasted until 11 May 1953.

 Cold War

-With the onset of the Cold War, from late 1953 to late 1959 Kidd alternated between West Pacific anti-Soviet submarine patrols with operations on the West Coast, making stops at Pearl Harbor and various ports in Japan, Okinawa, Hong Kong, and the Philippines.
+With the onset of the Cold War, from late 1953 to late 1959, Kidd alternated between West Pacific anti-Soviet submarine patrols with operations on the West Coast, making stops at Pearl Harbor and various ports in Japan, Okinawa, Hong Kong, and the Philippines.
 She visited Sydney, Australia, on 29 March 1958 and later that year entered the Taiwan Strait.

-Kidd got underway on 5 January 1960 for the East Coast via the Panama Canal, arriving at Philadelphia, Pennsylvania on 25 January.
+Kidd got underway on 5 January 1960 for the East Coast via the Panama Canal, arriving at Philadelphia, Pennsylvania, on 25 January.
 From there, she made Naval Reserve training cruises to various East Coast ports.
 She joined fleet operating forces during the Berlin Crisis in 1961.
 December 1961 found Kidd patrolling off the Dominican Republic in a "show of force" patrol to provide an element of security in the troubled Caribbean.

-Kidd arrived at Norfolk, Virginia on 5 February 1962 and joined Task Force Alfa for anti-submarine warfare (ASW) exercises.
-On 24 April, she was assigned to the Naval Destroyer School at Newport, Rhode Island.
+Kidd arrived at Norfolk, Virginia, on 5 February 1962 and joined Task Force Alfa for antisubmarine warfare exercises.
+On 24 April, she was assigned to the Naval Destroyer School at Naval Station Newport, Rhode Island.
 After a cruise to the Caribbean, on 1 July 1962, she resumed Naval Reserve training.
 Kidd was decommissioned on 19 June 1964, entered the Atlantic Reserve Fleet, and was berthed at the Philadelphia Shipyard.